 This article will describe how companies with multiple business units process budgets and forecasts.

 Scaling organizations face a multitude of challenges.
 Organizations that coordinate budgets and forecasts from multiple data sources experience even greater logistical obstacles.
 Reaching out for manually updated spreadsheets not only takes time but also provides too many opportunities for miscommunication.
 For example, what if your organization is multi-national and needs to process different currencies?
 Specifically for companies with multiple business units, consolidated data provides consistency, and we’re guessing, a little relief.
 This article will describe how organizations with this structure tackle these budgeting challenges.
 From saving time creating reports to reevaluating budget templates, the right structure streamlines budgeting and forecasting.

 Gathering the Data

 If we’re all using Excel, then all of our data will line up perfectly, right?
 Maybe in theory, but even with basic templates, individual units that work separately leave too much margin for error.
 Manually collecting the necessary data to create a budget in the first place too often becomes a burden.
-For example, if your organization requires consolidating Excel spreadsheets from multiple business units or those business units to manually budgeting on spreadsheets, accurately converting budget scenarios becomes complicated.
+For example, if your organization requires consolidating Excel spreadsheets from multiple business units, accurately converting budget scenarios becomes complicated.
 Allowing for human error, manually assembling a budget risks incorrect distribution of data, causing friction within the organization.
 Having one single space for budgets, forecasts and data has numerous benefits, one being streamlined communication channels.
 With a central location for budgets, there is no confusion of where reports and data need to be sent.
 Overall, organizations with multiple business units need to be able to rely on data provided.

 Staying on Track